- Islamophobia (1)

 Yet, the most terrible moment of that day may be when each person is handed a book of deeds done on earth, and these are then weighed upon a scale.
 The final obstacle is a bridge to be crossed–for al-Ghazali–the most frightful of all.
 He referred to it as “The Traverse” for it stretched over hell and was “sharper than a sword and thinner than a hair.”
 The saved would cross over and enter the gates of paradise but the damned would slip off and be caught by the “angels of hell with their hooks and grapples.”

-Some verses in the Qur’an give a strong impression that no one will escape hell: “And for this did He create them: and the Word of thy Lord shall be fulfilled: “I will fill hell with jinns [spirits] and men all together” (Surah 11:119).
+Some verses in the Qur’an give a strong impression that no one, including Muslims, will escape hell: “And for this did He create them: and the Word of thy Lord shall be fulfilled: “I will fill hell with jinns [spirits] and men all together” (Surah 11:119).
 And, “Not one of you but will pass over it; this is with thy Lord, a decree which must be accomplished” (Surah 19:71).

-Moreover, there is no doubt among Muslims that it might not a literal fire.
+Moreover, there is no doubt among Muslims that it might not be a literal fire.
 The Qur’anic descriptions are vivid: It will be a place of horrible torture, suffering and misery.
 Sinners will “wear fire” and having nothing but boiling water to drink.
 Their “garments will be pitch” and they will have yokes around their necks.
 It will be a place of ambush with a bar in front of them and a bar behind them (Surahs 14:48-52; 44:48; 36:8-9; 6:70; 10:8; 18:29; 78:21-30).

 The Hadith is even more graphic in describing the misery and suffering of the hell-fire: